 Keep a small mix of melon seeds on your desk.
 Even peanuts can be consumed.
 Don't put peanuts in your sabudanakhichdi today, instead eat a handful of roasted peanuts as a mid-day snack to keep lunch time hunger pangs at bay.
 Make sure you roast the peanuts at home and add a dash of sendha namak for flavour.

 Fasting is a time when you need to keep yourself nutritionally in check too.
-Make sure you are getting your daily nutrients from different sources and avoid eating food prepared using the same 3-4 ingredients.
-Make your fasting food interesting and experiment a little.
+Make sure you are getting your daily nutrients from different sources.